Himanshu7617/task_manager/README.md

 1. FIRST MAKE THE FRONTEND A LIL APPEALING

-    - make a signup page
+    - make a signup page - DONE
-    - make a login page
+    - make a login page - DONE
-    - make a dashboard for leader
-    - make a dashboard for member
+    - make a dashboard - DONE
-    - make a loader and error page too
+    - make a loader and error page too (later)
-    - just a page that display admin panel written on it for now
+    - just a page that display admin panel written on it for now (later)

 2. SETUP THE BASIC BACKEND which is already running

-    - set up the team member signing up this time too
+    - set up the team member signing up this time too - DONE Frontend
     - As for the middlewares
         - when the user sends any request to add task, add member, delete anything then we have to check whether the user is the leader of the team or not
         - At the time of logging in check whether the user is admin or not as in to show the admin panel